itsabhishekolkha/Eloqi/README.md

 - If you find *Eloqi* useful, consider **giving** it **a star** to make it more visible.
 - If you find my work useful, please consider Give me a **Star** and follow me on **GitHub**:heart:

 Got questions, issues, or ideas bout what we can impliment?
 Want to help Eloqi grow?
-Here’s how to connect:
+Here's how to connect:

 - **📧 Email Support**: [support@eloqi.com](mailto:Abhishekolkha555@gmail.com)
 - **🐛 Bug Reports**: [GitHub Issues](https://github.com/itsabhishekolkha/Eloqi/issues)